 • Confirm that deferred payments do not create a negative escrow balance that triggers a shortage at year-end

-Verdict: Escrow errors compound silently.
+Escrow errors compound silently.
 Reconcile before signing the modification, not after the first payment under the new terms.
+See 5 Things: Escrow Disbursement Process for Private Mortgage Notes for a step-by-step disbursement checklist.

 What Legal Steps Protect the Lender When a Deed-in-Lieu Is on the Table?

 A deed-in-lieu of foreclosure transfers the property to the lender voluntarily.
-Without proper legal preparation, it transfers the property’s title problems too.
+Without proper legal preparation, it transfers the property’s title problems too — junior liens, mechanic’s liens, and HOA arrears do not disappear when the borrower signs over the deed.

 5. Conduct Full Title Review Before Accepting a Deed-in-Lieu

 A deed-in-lieu is only as clean as the title the borrower delivers.
-Junior liens, mechanic’s liens, and HOA arrears do not disappear when the borrower signs over the deed.
+Order a current title search, resolve junior liens, and obtain title insurance before executing the transfer agreement.

 • Order a current title search before executing any deed-in-lieu agreement